hpc/charliecloud/doc/ch-image_desc.rst

         transparently.

   :code:`--bucache`
     Set the build cache mode: :code:`enabled`, :code:`disabled`, or :code:`rebuild`, which writes the cache for all operations but reads only :code:`FROM` instructions.
 See section "Build cache" below for details, including the default.

-  :code:`--download-cache`
+  :code:`--dlcache`
-     Set the download cache mode: :code:`enabled` (default) or :code:`write-only`, which adds new downloaded files to the cache but does not re-use existing files. (:code:`ch-image` needs to read downloaded files in order to work, which is why the download cache cannot be disabled.)
+    Set the download cache mode: :code:`enabled` (default) or :code:`write-only`, which adds new downloaded files to the cache but does not re-use existing files. (:code:`ch-image` needs to read downloaded files to work, which is why the download cache cannot be disabled.)

   :code:`--no-cache`
-    Shorthand for :code:`--build-cache=rebuild --download-cache=write-only`
+    Shorthand for :code:`--bucache=disabled --dlcache=write-only`. *Note:* If
+    you simply want to re-execute a Dockerfile in its entirety, use :code:`--bucache=rebuild` instead, as that will avoid re-caching the base image specified in :code:`FROM`.

   :code:`--password-many`
     Re-prompt the user every time a registry password is needed.